neeleshverma/Speech-Enhancement/README.md

 # End-to-End Speech Enhancement With Perceptual Feature Losses

-An end-to-end encoder-decoder-based architecture for speech denoising using perceptual feature differences as a loss function (using PyTorch framework).
+An end-to-end deep neural network for speech denoising using perceptual feature differences as a loss function (using PyTorch framework).

 ## DATA DOWNLOADING FILES: ##